SumoLogic/sumologic-documentation/docs/integrations/databases/mysql.md

 #### Configure Metrics collection

-1. Configure a Hosted Collector.
+1. **Configure a Hosted Collector**.
 For instructions, see [Configure a Hosted Collector](/docs/send-data/configure-hosted-collector).
-2. Configure an HTTP Logs and Metrics Source.** **For instructions, see [HTTP Logs and Metrics Source](/docs/send-data/sources/sources-hosted-collectors/http-logs-metrics-source).
+2. **Configure an HTTP Logs and Metrics Source.** For instructions, see [HTTP Logs and Metrics Source](/docs/send-data/sources/sources-hosted-collectors/http-logs-metrics-source).
 Make a note of the HTTP Source URL.
-3. Install Telegraf.
+3. **Install Telegraf**.
 For instructions see [Install Telegraf](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf.md).
-4. Configure and start Telegraf.
+4. **Configure and start Telegraf**.
 As part of collecting metrics data from Telegraf, we use the [MySQL input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/mysql) to get data from Telegraf and the [Sumo Logic output plugin](https://github.com/SumoLogic/fluentd-output-sumologic) to send data to Sumo Logic.
 5. Create or modify the `telegraf.conf` file, and copy the following into the relevant sections.
 ```sql
 [[inputs.mysql]]
   servers = ["user:passwd@tcp(127.0.0.1:3306)/?tls=false"]